 1.1 Upon acceptance onto the course an invoice will be forwarded to the student.
 This excludes students awarded bursaries or sponsorships.

 1.2 Students are not permitted to start a course without at least the payment of a first instalment.

 1.3 Payment must be made within 28 days from the date of the invoice or before the first class, whichever is earlier.
 Fees are not reimbursable once the course has started.

-1.4 Payment may be made in instalments by agreement with the Head of HR and Support Services.
+1.4 Payment may be made in instalments by agreement with the Senior Executive Officer.